Quantifying over Boolean announcements: Axiomatization

-The soundness of rule $\mathbf{R\Box^\omega}$ directly follows from the semantics of $\Box$.
 We now show that the derivation rule $\mathbf{R\Box^1}$ is sound.
-This is the main technical result of this section, wherein we use results for the boolean completion of models, introduced in Section \ref{sec.two}.
+This is the main technical result of this section, wherein we use results for the Boolean completion of models, introduced in Section~\ref{sec.two}.